-Ref Objective Exec Lead How we may be prevented from meeting objective Link to Standards secondary and tertiary) Control Gaps are being managed Source of assurance Assurance Gaps - where are we not getting effective evidence How identified gaps are being managed Assurance rating Longer term impact on supplier services (including raw materials) who are supporting Safety Review and improve the quality and value for money of Facility services including catering and housekeeping Improvement teams have started in 2022/23 working through value for money and financial efficiency schemes included development of Housekeeping, Security and Portering Business Cases for future models inspections recent and require updating.
+R ef Objective Exec Lead How we may be prevented from meeting objective Link to Risk Register Link to Standards Identified Controls (Primary, secondary and tertiary) How identified control gaps are being managed Source of assurance Assurance Gaps - where are we not getting effective evidence How identified gaps are being managed Committee providing assurance to TB Assurance rating Director of Longer term impact on supplier services (including raw materials) who are supporting the improvement, Safety 4647 - Fire Review and improve the quality and value for money of Facility services including catering and housekeeping Improvement teams have started in 2022/23 working through value for money and financial efficiency schemes included development of Housekeeping, Security and Portering Business Cases for future models MiC4C cleaning inspections Staff and user surveys 6 Facet Surveys 6 Facet Survey are not recent and require updating.
 Cleanliness is reported through IPC Group to QGC.
 Water Safety and Fire Safety Groups will report through to relevant sub-committees and provide a more comprehensive view offering assurance were it is possible and describing improvement where it is not with Annual Reporting providing assurance and gap analysis on all AE domains.
-3a A modern, clean and fit for Director of Improvement and Integration the improvement, development, and maintenance of our environments.
-Availability of funding to support the necessary improvement of environments (capital and revenue) 4647 - Fire Safety 4858 - Water 5189 - Med Air Plant CQC Safe Continued progress on improving infrastructure to meet statutory Health and Safety compliance run with quoracy.
-However now are part of external validation from authorised engineers.
-Health and Safety Committee new terms of reference approved and now chaired by Chief Operating Officer/Director of Estates and Facilities.
+A modern, clean and fit for purpose environment Director of Improvement and Integration development, and maintenance of our environments.
+Availability of funding to support the necessary improvement of environments (capital and revenue) Safety 4858 - Water 5189 - Med Air Plant CQC Safe meet statutory Health and Safety compliance run with quoracy.
+However now reviewed with ToR agreed and Quorate with staffside representation Chief Operating Officer/Director of Estates and Facilities.
 Upward reporting to Finance, Performance and Estates Committee Med gas, Critical ventilation, Water safety group, electrical safety group, medical gas group have all been established and include the relevant authorising engineers in attendance.
-These groups monitor and manage risks and report upwards any exceptions or points of escalation. authorised engineers Response times to urgent estates requests Estates led condition inspections of the environment Response times for reactive estates repair requests Progress towards removal of enforcement notices Health and Safety Committee upward Finance, Performance and Estates Committee Amber Implement Year 1 of our Estates Strategy Funding gaps between overall plan of replacement vs available funding.
-Availability of Suppliers and Changes in market forces.
-Availability of raw materials and specialist components to replace/repair etc. and preparation pre-empting available capital to maximise available.
-Use of procurement framework and liaison with NHSE to Estates Group Upward Report Refurbishment of 8 theatres, across our sites Support capacity m ensuring modernisa utilisation of space, Support capacity maximisation ensuring modernisation and utilisation of space, including that leased off the main acute sites Reduce our net carbon footprint Develop Health Master Plans to better algin wards
+These groups authorised engineers Response times to urgent estates requests Estates led condition Finance, Performance and Estates Committee Amber Estates Strategy plan of replacement vs available funding.
+Availability of Suppliers and Changes in market forces. and preparation pre-empting available capital to maximise available.
+Use of procurement framework and liaison with NHSE to Estates Group Upward Report utilisation of space, including that leased off the main acute sites Reduce our net carbon footprint Develop Health Master Plans to better algin wards